 3. Boqueron Beach, Cabo Rojo

-The beach has sparkling waters and a pristine shoreline of more than a mile long.
+I loved the sparkling waters and a pristine shoreline which is more than a mile long.
 In addition, it is designated as Blue Flag Beach.
 This means that everything is kept clean, safe, and respecting the environment.
 It has abundant palm trees, mangroves, and an extensive coastline that contributes to beautifying the landscape that will surely be unforgettable.

 The best thing about this beach is a ramp that allows people with disabilities to enter the water.
 For many, it is the best beach in Puerto Rico since it has multiple amenities and security agents, so you don’t worry about a thing.
 A playground for children, a basketball court, and a space to practice beach volleyball are other attractions that make this beach a favorite.